 Children’s ministry is a process.

 It’s not random practices, programs or occasional events (though these may be part of a process).
-It’s a relational journey – something that should proceed forward incrementally (Psalm 84:5).
+It’s a relational journey that should proceed incrementally (Psalm 84:5).
 It takes time and happens cumulatively over the course of days, months and many years.
-So we must help children (through the empowering of the Spirit) to enter into Jesus’ Story and take hold of their kingdom inheritance in order to grow spiritually and transform the world through His power.
+So we must help children (through the empowering of the Spirit) enter into Jesus’ Story and take hold of their kingdom inheritance in order to grow spiritually and transform the world through His power.

 Children’s ministry has a high view of children.

 This sounds like an obvious or redundant statement.
-But sometimes we can be so busy reaching, rescuing, rooting or releasing children; we forget why we’re doing it!
+But sometimes, we can be so busy reaching, rescuing, rooting or releasing children; we forget why we’re doing it!
 Children’s ministry exists because children exist.
 Children’s ministry should always have one eye open to the fact that children are a gift from God (Psalm 127:3), are intricately made by God (Psalm 139:13), and bear His image (Genesis 1:27).
 Yes, children are sinners (Romans 5:12-19) and polluted by unbelief when they’re unsaved (Ephesians 2:1-3), but we love them because Jesus treasured them (Luke 18:16).

 Children’s ministry honours parents.

 God’s given parents the primary responsibility to teach and model the Gospel of the kingdom to their children (Deuteronomy 6:5-9, Psalm 78:1-7, Proverbs 1:8, Ephesians 6:4).
 This responsibility is to be supported, supplemented and strengthened by the church (not usurped by the church).
-That is, the main role of the local church in children’s ministry should be to strengthen families by equipping and encouraging parents to help their children acquire what pastor and author A. W. Tozer calls “the lifelong habit of spiritual response” that begins with and continues with Jesus.
+That is, the main role of the local church in children’s ministry should be to support families by equipping and encouraging parents to help their children acquire what pastor and author A. W. Tozer calls “the lifelong habit of spiritual response” that begins with and continues with Jesus.

 Children’s ministry will encounter opposition.

 The Gospel of the kingdom, fully taught and enacted, is scandalous and subversive.
-When we invite and encourage children to totally live out the story of Jesus in their daily lives, ridicule or hostility is inevitable (John 15:18-21).
+When we invite and encourage children to live out the story of Jesus in their daily lives, ridicule or hostility is inevitable (John 15:18-21).
 This is a reality.
 Children will be criticized or persecuted when, as they should, they rebel against everything in the world that distracts or detracts from making Jesus their “one thing” (Philippians 3:13).